-With Post Actions you can take action on posts that match certain criteria.
-Post Actions allow you to mark posts as read that aren’t interesting, or star posts that are very interesting.
-In this guide we’ll talk about how to set up Feeder Post Actions and common use cases.
+With Rules you can take action on posts that match certain criteria.
+Rules can allow you to mark posts as read that aren’t interesting or star posts that are very interesting.
+In this guide we’ll talk about how to set up Rules and common use cases.

-Post Actions are a Pro only feature.
+Rules are a Pro only feature.
 You can upgrade your account at any time by visiting the Billing section in settings.
-If you don’t have an account: It’s free to try Feeder Pro for 14 days!

-Before diving in: It’s important to remember that Post Action criteria and filters only apply to new posts.
-If you create a Post Action it will not retroactively apply to posts already in Feeder.
+Before diving in: It’s important to remember that Rules criteria and filters only apply to new posts.
+If you create a Rule it will not retroactively apply to posts already in Feeder.

 Visit the web settings page on https://feeder.co/settings/feeds to get started.
-You can add Post Actions while subscribing to a feed, or you can add/remove them at any time while editing a subscription.
+You can add a Rule while subscribing to a feed, or you can add/remove a Rule at any time while editing a subscription.

-To get started click “Edit” next to the feed you wish to add Post Actions to.
+To get started, click “Edit” next to the feed where you wish to add a Rule.

-Click on “+ Add Action” to Add your first action.
+Click on “+ Add Rule” to Add your first Rule.

 The first thing you need to do is choose what you want to happen.

-At this point you can choose what criteria to add.
-By default a Post Action will match all posts.
-You will notice this criteria selector from the Incoming Filter’s.
-They work the same way.
+At this point you can choose what keywords to add.
+By default a Rule will match all posts.
+Add the keywords that you want to Rule to match on.

-For this Post Action we wish to Star all posts that contain the word “Changelog” in our official blog.
+In the example below, we want to Star all posts that contain the word “furniture” in the Design Milk feed.

-While we’re doing this we can see in realtime how our criteria would match posts.
-This is useful to see if you accidentally added too many criteria so it didn’t match what you expected.
+While we’re doing this we can see in Live preview how the keyword would match posts.
+The preview is useful if you accidentally added too many keywords so that it didn’t match what you expected.

 Example: Mark all Posts as read to reduce the noise in your Unread list.
-For example, ignore updates from news sources containing keywords.
-They will still be visible in the feed’s post list if you wish to go back later and look.
+For instance, you can ignore updates from news sources containing certain keywords.
+They will still be visible in the feed’s post list if you wish to go back later and have a look.

 Example: Star all post from a feed to quickly access them.
-Let’s say you follow your children’s school blog, and don’t want to miss any updates.
-You can set up a Post Action to star all posts, and check the Starred post list to see important updates.
+Let’s say you follow your children’s school blog and don’t want to miss any updates.
+You can set up a Rule to star all posts and then check the Starred post list to easily see the important updates.